Meesho, Aequs, and Vidya Wires IPOs in 2025. Understand risks, strengths, and which IPO suits your investment goals.

 Vidya Wires : Strengths

-- Lower valuation and modest expectations less risk of overvaluation.
+- Lower valuation reduces risk of overpricing.

 Vidya Wires : Risks